Fairlop and Fullwell Cross, Redbridge

-Shown in the photograph at the top of this article,* a ‘new Fairlop Oak’ was planted at the centre of Fullwell Cross roundabout as part of the Festival of Britain celebrations, around the time that most of the housing here was built – as was the pub on Fencepiece Road that is now Wetherspoon’s New Fairlop Oak.
+Shown in the small photo,* a ‘new Fairlop Oak’ was planted at the centre of Fullwell Cross roundabout as part of the Festival of Britain celebrations, around the time that most of the housing here was built – as was the pub on Fencepiece Road that is now Wetherspoon’s New Fairlop Oak.

-Fullwell Cross library and swimming baths were opened in 1968.
+Fullwell Cross library (shown in the photo at the top) and swimming baths were opened in 1968.
 The project’s lead architect was Frederick Gibberd, who also designed Liverpool’s Metropolitan Cathedral, which faintly resembles a scaled-up version of the library.

 Around the library and pool, forthcoming enhancements to the public realm will include improved and enlarged access provision to the leisure centre and a new pocket park to the immediate south.